 Encryption at rest

-We provide the option for customers to delete data after their subscription ends.
+We offer customers the option to delete their data at the end of their subscription.
 All data is then completely removed from the dashboard and server.
-Every user can request the removal of usage data using the account page or by contacting support.
+Users can request the removal of usage data through the account page or by contacting support.

-Read more about our privacy settings at https://termius.com/privacy-policy.
+Read more about our privacy policy at https://termius.com/privacy-policy.

 Our systems have 99.99% uptime according to our status page.